pacrob/dynamic-customer-demo/README.md

 ### What's the best way to use AI to work with the Dynamic SDK?

-A: It will depend on the tool you're using, but we've created a [guide](https://www.dynamic.xyz/docs/ai/developing-with-ai) to get you going.
+It will depend on the tool you're using, but we've created a [guide](https://www.dynamic.xyz/docs/ai/developing-with-ai) to get you going.

 ### What's the difference between a chain and a network?